 The software and hardware requirements and the evaluation environment are introduced in this chapter.
 All three evaluators will be compared against each other and the form of the expressions used for the comparisons are outlined.
+The comparison will not only include the time taken for the pure evaluation, but it will also include the overhead, like PTX code generation.
 Finally, the results of the comparison of the GPU and CPU evaluators are presented to show which of these yields the best performance.